Abhilash1993/ExpressSetUp/README.md

 3. npm start
 4. access Rest APi using the follow url's using POSTMAN

-http://localhost:8123/viewAll - GET - to get all the user details http://localhost:8123/deleteMember/1 - DELETE - to delete a user with user ID '1'
-http://localhost:8123/editMember/1 - POST - to update user details  with user ID '1' (user details as part of request body) http://localhost:8123/addMember - POST - to add a new user (user details as part of request body , no need os user ID as user ID will be auto generated)
+i. http://localhost:8123/viewAll - GET - to get all the user details ii. http://localhost:8123/deleteMember/1 - DELETE - to delete a user with user ID '1' iii. http://localhost:8123/editMember/1 - POST - to update user details  with user ID '1' (user details as part of request body) iv. http://localhost:8123/addMember - POST - to add a new user (user details as part of request body , no need os user ID as user ID will be auto generated)